 F-1 The student visa.
 F-2 designates the dependent spouse or child of an F-1 visa holder.

 I-20 A form used to denote F-1 student status.
 The I-20 is adjusted to reflect various changes in a student’s tenure, such as a CPT authorization, extension of program or change in major.
 Employment authorizations are noted on the third page of the I-20.

 I-94 An entry/departure record.
-Usually a white card inserted into the passport bearing the date of entry into the U.S. and a notation as to how long a non-immigrant can stay legally in the U.S. The I-94 is inserted into the passport at the port of entry, and collected again when the student departs.
+An entry and department record bearing the date of entry into the U.S. and a notation as to how long a non-immigrant can stay legally in the U.S. Obtain the I-94.

 ICE Immigration and Customs Enforcement is the government agency responsible for enforcing immigration laws.
 SEVP is a division of ICE.